-The Academy's school calendar shall comply with the Code and the School Aid Act of 1979.
+The Academy's school calendar shall comply with Sections 1175 and 1284 of the Code.
+The Academy's school calendar shall also comply with the minimum requirements set forth in Section 101 of the School Aid Act of 1979 (MCL 388.1701).
 The Academy Board must submit a copy of the Academy's school calendar to the University Board.